vixark/RTS-Helper/README.md

 # RTS-Helper
 Dynamic build order reader for RTS video games.
-It shows you a set of instructions of your build order for each minute.
+It allows you to read a set of instructions of your build order for the current minute.
+It makes easier to follow and learn build orders.

 # Games Supported
 * Age of Empires II